Best Sony soundbars 2024: recommendations direct from our home cinema reviewers

 Could have more punch

-Despite the bargain price, the SF150 is a well-built speaker and wouldn’t look out of place perched beneath a high-end TV.
-Alongside HDMI ARC, it has an optical input supporting Dolby Digital, Dolby Dual mono and LPCM 2ch.
-There's also a USB port and Bluetooth 4.2 for music streaming.
+Even though it’s considerably cheaper than the options on this list, the SF150 is still a well-built speaker and wouldn’t look out of place sat beneath a high-end TV.
+Alongside HDMI ARC, it has an optical input and supports Dolby Digital, Dolby Dual mono and LPCM 2ch.
+There's also a USB port and Bluetooth 4.2 for streaming music.

-The SF150 boasts Sony's S-Force Front Surround technology, which applies processing to give the acoustic impression of a more encompassing sound stage.
-It's not a patch on 'proper' surround sound, but it does add a dramatic sense of weight and separation.
+The SF150 soundbar includes Sony's S-Force Front Surround technology which is designed to give the impression of a more immersive sound stage.
+Of course, it’s not a perfect replacement for true surround sound, but it does add a dramatic sense of weight and separation to any audio.

 Read the full Sony HT-SF150 review